-V. Approval of the Annual Report and Audited Financial Statements for the Year 2021
+V. Approval of the Annual Report and Audited Financial Statements for the Year 2022

-The Chairman proceeded to the next item in the agenda which was the approval of the Annual Report and the Audited Financial Statements for the year 2021.
+The Chairman proceeded to the next item in the agenda which was the approval of the Annual Report and the Audited Financial Statements for the year 2022.

-After a short speech, the Chairman gave the floor to the Company's President and Chief Executive Officer, Mr. Alfredo S. Del Rosario, Jr., for his report on the state of the Company in 2021, as well as present and future ventures.
-The President delivered his report, as follows:
+After a short speech, the Chairman gave the floor to the Company's Executive Vice President and Chief Operating Officer and Treasurer, Mr. Edmundo C. Medrano, for his report on the financial and operational highlights of 2022, as well as an overview of what is store for 2023.
+The Mr. Medrano delivered his report, as follows: